niniola-creator/air_quality_analysis/README.md

 ##  Environmental Implications

-The study confirms the presence of harmful airborne particles with geochemical signatures consistent with road dust, vehicular emissions and anthropogenic activities.
+The study confirms the presence of harmful airborne particles with geochemical signatures consistent with those of road dust, vehicular emissions and anthropogenic activities.
 These have known links to respiratory issues such as silicosis and heavy metal poisoning.

 ##  Recommendations